opf/openproject/doc/operation_guides/packager/install-plugins.md

 re-apply them, which is an idempotent operation.
 It will detect the Gemfile config option being set and re-bundle the application with the additional plugins.

+# Frequently asked questions (FAQ)

+## Which plugins are available for OpenProject?
+To get an overview of the available OpenProject plugins take a look at the [list of supported plugins](https://www.openproject.org/open-source/plugins/).

+## How do I get an OpenProject version which already includes the main plugins?
+The [OpenProject Community Edition](https://www.openproject.org/open-source/download/packaged-installation-guide/) includes the main OpenProject plugins, such as backlogs, meetings and more.
+Take a look at the [OpenProject Enterprise Edition](https://www.openproject.org/enterprise-edition/) for even more plugins.